DerivedFunction/mdc-ubuntu/README.md

 ---

 ## WSL 2
 In Powershell with administrative privileges, you must copy and paste `attach-devices.ps1` to allow Docker/WSL2 to access USB connected devices.
+You may need to add a `.wslconfig` in  `C:\Users\_name_` increase allowed usage (https://learn.microsoft.com/en-us/windows/wsl/wsl-config).